-OUTLaw is the lesbian, gay, bisexual, transgender, and intersex law student group.
-Our mission is twofold: to promote a sense of community among lesbian, gay, bisexual, transgender, and intersex law students and to educate the W&L School of Law, University, and Lexington communities about the legal issues facing LGBTI individuals.
+OUTLaw is the law student group for students who identify as lesbian, bisexual, transgender, or intersex and their allies.
+Our mission is twofold: to promote a sense of community among lesbian, gay, bisexual, transgender, and intersex law students and to educate the W&L School of Law, University, and Lexington communities about the legal issues facing GLBTQ individuals.

 OUTlaw's educational and informational mission takes a number of forms.
-OUTLaw sponsors speakers on specific issues of law facing LGBTI people.
-We also co-sponsor debates and panels discussing legal issues that relate to the LGBTI community.
-Finally, OUTLaw engages in informational campaigns and respectful, informative protests to increase awareness of the great obstacles facing LGBTI individuals.
+OUTLaw sponsors speakers on specific issues of law facing GLBTQ people.
+We also co-sponsor debates and panels discussing legal issues that relate to the GLBTQ community.
+Finally, OUTLaw engages in informational campaigns and respectful, informative protests to increase awareness of the great obstacles facing GLBTQ individuals.
 All of these activities are presented to and are open to the law school, the University, and the Lexington community.

 OUTLaw looks forward to continuing its mission in the future, and is open to participation and support from people of all different viewpoints, backgrounds, and walks of life as long as they support the dignity and equality of GLBTQ individuals.